KelvinLaw-jpg/Practical_Windows_Forensics/PWF_notes.md

 ### Registry Analysis

-With the registry, here are a list of informations that an analyst would like to find out:

 - HKLM and HKU are really the real ref to the actual hives, others are a combination of references to what is inside these 2 hives
 - ~94% of the keys are made of REG_BINARY (arbitrary-lenth bin data) & REG_DWORD (32-bit number) data type
 - SOFTWARE hive stores all related keys of the software that installed on the OS